csooriyakumaran/mps-emulator/README.md

 ```
 Once running, connect to the server as any other scanner.
 If connecting from the same machine that is running the server, the ip will be 127.0.0.1 (i.e., localhost), otherwise use the LAN address of the machine (be sure to configure the firewall to allow TCP and UDP traffic on the specified port).

+### Local Console

-The console runs a listening thread that waits for user input.
+If not disabled, a local console runs on a separate listening thread that waits for user input through stdin.
 The user can send TCP messages to all clients simply by typing them in the console and hitting enter.

 For testing, scanner commands can be issued direclty from the server console by prefixing the normal MPS commands with a `/` (e.g. `/scan`), although in the debug configuration build, the number of logging statements that are printed makes this somewhat annoying.
-Commands issued via the consol will have their output echoed to all connected clients.
-Data will also be sent to listening clients if the issued command calls for it.
+Commands issued via the console will have their output echoed to all connected clients.
+Scan requests made from the console will result in data being streamed to all listening clients.

-Because the console waits for user input, it will hang on shutdown until something is written to stdin.
-Consequently, when not using the console it is better to use the `--disable-console` flag so that the server can be remotely restarted with the `reboot` or `restart` command, or shutdown with the `shutdown` command.
+Because the console waits for user input, it will hang on reboot/shutdown until user input is written to stdin.
+Consequently, when not testing with the console it is better to use the `--disable-console` flag so that the server can be remotely restarted with the `reboot` or `restart` command, or stopped with the `shutdown` command.

+### Command Formatting

-Commands can be sent to the server from clients or the console following the same format as described in the MPS manual.
-That is, commands must be less than 79 characters, and must terminate with <CR><LF> (i.e., ascii-13 ascii-10).
+Commands can be sent to the server from clients or the console (if prefixed by `/`) following the same format as described in the MPS manual.
+That is, commands must be less than 79 characters, and must terminate with \<CR\>\<LF\> (i.e., ascii-13 ascii-10).
 This implementation requires all upper case or all lower case.

 e.g.:
 ```console